 - 3 Carrots, Peeled and Coined

 - Aluminum Foil

 - Measure out a few pieces of foil.
-However many you need to make enough packets for each family member.
+However many you need to make enough packets for each person.

-- Next, go ahead and make up your beef patties.
-I just make average sized patties like I would make if I were making burgers.
+- Next, go ahead and make the beef patty.
+Make an average sized patty just like you're making a hamburger.
 Sprinkle each side with sea salt and fresh ground pepper.
 Place in center of foil piece.

-- Now top those patties with a bit of onion (I use about a quarter of a small onion diced up in each packet).
+- Now top the patties with a bit of onion (about a quarter of a small onion in each packet).

 - Place potatoes and carrots on foil and add a little more sea salt and fresh ground pepper.

 - To cook on the campfire: wrap up your packet, place it at the edge of the campfire on hot coals for 45 to 60 minutes, turning occasionally, until veggies are tender and hamburger is cooked through.